-This blog post is part of a series of #WellnessWednesday tips provided by the Landon wellness team to help our community stay healthy during distance learning.
-The team shares how good sleep can contribute to your wellness.
+This blog post is part of a series of #WellnessWednesday tips.
+This week, the Landon wellness team shares how good sleep can contribute to your well-being.

 Healthy sleep needs to be a priority in these difficult and challenging times.
 There are many reasons why good sleep is so important.
 Healthy sleep preserves and boosts our immune functions.
 Healthy sleep helps us think clearly, solve problems, and keep us focused.
 Healthy sleep helps maintain our emotional composure when we are feeling anxious and uncertain.
 And healthy sleep promotes better management of chronic illnesses such as diabetes, obesity, heart disease, and depression.